-SBIRT services shall only can be provided in a variety of settings by qualified professionals, to systematically screen and assist beneficiaries who may not seek assistance for substance use problems.
+SBIRT services can be provided in a variety of settings by professionals included in Section 6.0, to systematically screen and assist beneficiaries who may not seek assistance for substance use problems.
 SBIRT services can:

-- 1. reduce health care costs - 2. decrease the severity of drug and alcohol use - 3. reduce the risk of physical trauma - 4. reduce the percent of beneficiaries who go without specialized treatment.
+- 1. reduce health care costs; - 2. decrease the severity of drug and alcohol use; - 3. reduce the risk of physical trauma; and - 4. reduce the percentage of beneficiaries who go without specialized treatment.